LazaUK/AOAI-LangChain-Milvus/README.md

 administered by Northwind Health.
 As a participant in this group plan, you will have access to a wide range of health benefits and services.
 ```
 2. However, we can do better.
-Instead of receiving the whole page back, there is more elegant solutuion to chain the output of above similarity search with GPT model and get summarised response.
+Instead of getting back the whole document chunk, more elegant solutuion is to chain the earlier output of similarity search with an Azure OpenAI GPT model and summarise it.
 ``` Python
 chain = load_qa_with_sources_chain(
     llm=AzureOpenAI(engine=GPT_deployment),